Rover V8 engine: History

 The Rover V8 based on the Buick design was not the first V8 engine produced by Rover.
 When the Rover Company was having engineering differences of opinion regarding the development of the Whittle turbine engine, the Wilks brothers did a deal with Rolls-Royce to swap technologies.
 The turbine engine project at Barnoldswick went to Rolls-Royce and Rover Co took over the V12 Meteor engine production used in a range of world war two tanks and the post war Centurion Tank - (the Meteor V12 was a 'detuned' version of the Merlin aero engine).
 From this a V8 variant was developed.

 The Rover Meteorite, also known as Rolls-Royce Meteorite, was a V8 petrol engine of 18.01 L capacity.
 In essence it was two-thirds of a V12 Meteor, and it shared the Meteor's 60° bank angle.
 Meteorites were built for heavy duty vehicles, for marine use and as stationary power units: it powered the Thornycroft Antar or Mighty Antar Tank Transporter – and as such was used to transport Meteor-engined tanks – and also heavy transport on the Snowy Mountains Hydro-Electric Scheme in Australia.

 Racing

 As the aluminium block made this engine one of the lightest stock V8s built, it was an obvious choice for use in racing.
 Mickey Thompson entered a car powered by this engine in the 1962 Indianapolis 500.
 From 1946 to 1962 there had not been a single stock-block car entered in this famous race.
 In 1962 the Buick 215 was the only non-Offenhauser powered entry in the field of 33 cars.
 Rookie driver Dan Gurney qualified eighth and raced well for 92 laps before retiring with transmission problems.

 The Rover version of this engine was extensively developed and used for rallying, especially in Triumph TR8 sports cars.

 The Australian Repco V8 F1 engine being based on Buick 215 block is technically a common misconception, as the Rover/Buick V8 had only 5 cylinder head studs around each cylinder unit and that cannot accommodate the 6 stud Repco RB620 heads.
-The Repco V8 was based on Oldsmobile 215 block of the same era, which was very similar in appearance, size and material, but used 6 cylinderhead studs per cylinder.
+The Repco V8 was based on the Oldsmobile 215 block of the same era, which was very similar in appearance, size and material, but used 6 cylinder head studs per cylinder.
 The subtle difference in block design/head clamping originated in Oldsmobile's intention to produce the higher power, turbo-charged Jetfire version of the small/light V8, however, the public/press tended not to be aware of the internal difference.

 Hotstox use Rover V8 in their stock cars.